 March 1, 1968 – January 20, 1969

 On 19 January 1968 President Johnson announced his selection of Clark M. Clifford to replace Robert McNamara as Secretary of Defense.
-Clifford was born in Fort Scott, Kansas, on 25 December 1906, took both bachelor and law degrees at Washington University, and practiced law in St. Louis between 1928 and 1943.
+Clifford was born in Fort Scott, Kansas, on 25 December 1906, received a law degree at Washington University, and practiced law in St. Louis between 1928 and 1943.
 He served as an officer with the Navy from 1944 to 1946, including assignment as assistant naval aide and naval aide to the president.
 After separation from the Navy, he held the position of special counsel to the president from 1946 to 1950.
 During this period he participated extensively in the legislative efforts that resulted in the National Security Act of 1947 and its 1949 amendments.

 After leaving the government in 1950, Clifford practiced law in Washington but continued to advise the White House occasionally.
 In 1960 he was a member of President-elect Kennedy's Committee on the Defense Establishment, headed by Stuart Symington.
 In May 1961 Kennedy appointed him to the President's Foreign Intelligence Advisory Board, which he chaired beginning in April 1963.
 After President Johnson entered office, Clifford served frequently as an unofficial counselor and sometimes undertook short-term official duties, including a trip with General Maxwell Taylor in 1967 to Vietnam and other countries in Southeast Asia and the Pacific.
 Clifford estimated that in the year prior to his appointment as secretary of defense he had spent about half of his time advising the president and the other half with his law firm.